-• If you are preparing steers for a high marbling end point then high growth rates during backgrounding will increase the chance to achieve a good marbling outcome (if the steers have suitable genetics for marbling).

-• If you are preparing steers for domestic finishing and cost of gain is important, you will benefit by using a lower rate of gain during backgrounding.
+- If you are preparing steers for a high marbling end point then high growth rates during backgrounding will increase the chance to achieve a good marbling outcome (if the steers have suitable genetics for marbling). - If you are preparing steers for domestic finishing and cost of gain is important, you will benefit by using a lower rate of gain during backgrounding, to obtain higher feedlot growth.

 An extreme example of the effect of growth rate before feedlot entry on distribution of fat was observed in the Beef CRC.
-Steers (in this case Brahman, Santa Gertrudis and Belmont Red) were grown out and finished in both "southern" (Tullimba - 50 km west of Armidale) and "northern" environments (Duckponds - 200 km west of Rockhampton).
-The pattern of growth differed between these sites, such that post -weaning growth was higher at Tullimba.
-The distribution of fat in these animals is shown in Figure 3a-5.
-It can be seen those grown and finished in "southern" Australia had less fat trim and more intramuscular (marbling) fat than those grown and finished in "northern" Australia.
-We don't fully understand why this difference in fat distribution occurred (the animals were brothers of the same sires so a difference in genotype is not the reason for the difference).
+Steers (in this case Brahman, Santa Gertrudis and Belmont Red) were grown out and finished in both 'southern" (Tullimba - 50 km west of Armidale) and "northern" environments (Duckponds - 200 km west of Rockhampton).
+The pattern of growth differed between these sites, such that post -weaning growth was higher at The distribution of Tullimba. fat in these animals is shown in Figure 5.
+It can be seen those grown and finished in "southern" Australia had less fat trim and more intramuscular (marbling) fat than those grown and finished in "northern" Australia. don't fully understand why this difference in fat distribution